Parsnip, Pumpkin, and Raisin Muffins

 -The recipe was adapted from Ashley of Blissful Basil’s Vegan Pumpkin Power Muffins.

-- If you’d like to make these muffins gluten-free, swap whole-wheat pastry flour with oat flour.
+- If you’d like to make these muffins gluten-free, swap whole-wheat pastry flour with oat flour or almond flour.

 - My favorite whole wheat pastry flour is Bob’s Red Mill – it has the perfect texture and is so ideal for baked goods.